Jean Heather: Personal life and death

 Heather married United States Military Academy graduate Arthur Ferdinand Meier on July 5, 1944, in Glendale, California.
 Meier later became a corporate executive.
 After 41 years of marriage, Meier died in 1985 from pulmonary disease.
+He also worked in entertainment as a performer, writer, director, and producer, using the stage name John Stockton.
 Heather died ten years later.
 Both were cremated and their ashes scattered in the Pacific Ocean.